susan-shu-c/tale/_posts/2019-12-14-intense-public-speaking-schedule.md

 One more thing is that I aggressively asked for feedback, and was able to improve throughout the month.
 I think in the last talk, I wasn't maintaining my energy level, which was also a feedback I got during the month.
 (It also could have been due to the condition of my body and lack of sleep), but having been through this experience I hope to improve so I can avoid my energy level going down throughout a long talk.

-Lastly, my time management and discpline tactics worked well - I had the image to the left as my phone wall paper for the entire month.
+Lastly, my time management and discipline tactics worked well - I had the image to the left as my phone wall paper for the entire month.
 It's a checklist of milestones such as when the dry runs were scheduled, when I planned to have the MVP slides done, and so on.